-Keep reading to learn about what grows well with rosemary (aka rosemary’s plant pals) and how to have a thriving garden whether you want to grow foods or flowers.
+Keep reading to learn about what grows well with Rosemary and what you should avoid.

 Rosemary Companion Plants

-What’s great is you can keep growing rosemary throughout the year and plant rotate different companion plants, depending on the season.
-For example, you can plant strawberries with rosemary in the spring and summer, and then carrots and onions next to rosemary in the fall and winter.
-By rotating crops, you will also reduce the susceptibility of pests.
+You can keep growing Rosemary throughout the year and rotate different companion plants, depending on the season.
+For example, you can plant Strawberries with Rosemary in the Spring and Summer, and then Carrots and Onions next to Rosemary in the Fall and Winter.

-As long as you are careful uprooting the companion plant so you don’t disturb rosemary’s roots, you can grow next to it all year long.
-Consider also adding amended soil with each new planting.
-Here’s what to plant with rosemary.
+As long as you are careful uprooting the companion plant so you don’t disturb Rosemary roots, you can grow next to it all year long.
+Consider adding amended soil with each new planting.

-Growing bean plants complement rosemary by fixing nitrogen in the soil, which is beneficial for Rosemary.
+Growing bean plants complements rosemary by fixing nitrogen in the soil, which is beneficial for Rosemary.
 When your beans have finished for the season, always leave their roots in the ground to feed the soil.
-Additionally, the scent of rosemary deters beetles, protecting beans from the Mexican bean beetle.
+Additionally, the scent of Rosemary deters beetles, protecting beans from the Mexican bean beetle.

-Nutritious blueberries thrive best in well-drained, acidic soil and sunny areas.
-The presence of rosemary nearby can keep pests at bay and potentially improve the fruit’s flavor.
-Additionally, rosemary’s ability to deter deer can safeguard the blueberries.
+Nutritious Blueberries thrive best in well-drained, acidic soil and sunny areas.
+The presence of Rosemary nearby can keep pests at bay and potentially improve the Blueberry flavor.
+Additionally, rosemary’s ability to deter deer can safeguard the Blueberries from being eaten.

-Broccoli, cauliflower, cabbage, Brussels sprouts, turnips, radishes, rutabagas, kohlrabi, and kale all grow well with rosemary.
-These are plants in the cabbage family.
-They benefit from rosemary’s companionship due to its strong aroma that masks the scent of brassicas and repels pests such as cabbage moths and butterflies which munch away at your precious veggies.
+Broccoli, Cauliflower, Cabbage, Brussels Sprouts, Turnips, Radishes, Rutabagas, Kohlrabi, and Kale all grow well with Rosemary.
+These are plants in the Cabbage family.
+They benefit from Rosemary’s companionship due to its strong fragrance that masks the scent of Brassicas and repels pests such as Cabbage moths and butterflies which munch away at your precious veggies.

-As stated above, broccoli makes a great companion plant for Rosemary.
+As stated above, Broccoli makes a great companion plant for Rosemary.
 Planting them together offers mutual benefits for both plants.
-Broccoli’s large leaves provide useful shade, helping to keep the soil cool for the heat-sensitive roots of the rosemary plant.
-Also, rosemary’s strong aroma can deter common broccoli pests like cabbage flies.
-Thus, planting them together offers mutual benefits for both plants.
+Broccoli’s large leaves provide useful shade, helping to keep the soil cool in the Summer for the heat-sensitive roots of Rosemary.

 Most people have limited success growing Carrots due to a pest called Carrot fly.
 These flies are extremely sensitive to any disturbance in carrots and can smell the carrots.
-Rosemary’s strong scent deters carrot flies, protecting carrot crops.
-A benefit for rosemary is that in return, carrots enrich the soil and boost the overall health of rosemary plants.
+Rosemary’s strong scent deters carrot flies, protecting the crop.
+A benefit for Rosemary is that in return, carrots enrich the soil and boost the overall health of Rosemary plants.

-Another vegetable in the Brassicas family, cauliflower is a beneficial companion plant for rosemary.
-Both plants have similar soil and sunlight requirements, making them compatible in the garden.
+Another vegetable in the Brassicas family, Cauliflower, is a beneficial companion plant for rosemary.
+Both plants have similar soil and sunlight requirements, making them compatible in the vegetable garden.

-Rosemary’s aromatic properties and ground-covering growth habit help to deter pests from pepper plants and keep the surrounding soil weed-free.
+Rosemary’s aromatic properties and ground-covering growth habit help to deter pests like Aphids from Pepper plants and keep the surrounding soil weed-free.

 Strawberries adapt well to diverse climates, sun-drenched locations, and well-draining soils.
-When strawberries are planted alongside rosemary, the rosemary will deters pests and slugs and also enhances the strawberries’ flavor.
+When Strawberries are planted alongside Rosemary, the Rosemary will deter pests and slugs and also enhance the Strawberries’ flavor.
 The combination improves the vitality of both plants.